OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

     Error: listen EADDRINUSE: address already in use 0.0.0.0:2616

 If another service is using the port, you can change FireEdge configuration (``/etc/one/fireedge-server.conf``) to use another host/port.
-Remember to also adjust the FireEdge endpoints in Sunstone configuration (``/etc/one/sunstone-server.conf``) as well.

 .. |oneprovision_dashboard| image:: /images/oneprovision_dashboard.png
 .. |fireedge_sunstone_dashboard| image:: /images/fireedge_sunstone_dashboard.png